by Vlad Cuc

 The institution ceased its operations up until 1990, after the fall of the communist regime.
 Since 2002, the institution operates under the Romanian Ministry of Justice and, since then, it became a full member of international structures, such as the European Commerce Registers’ Forum and the Corporate Registers Forum.

-How can one open a company in Romania, with the Trade Register?
+How can one open a company in Romania, with the Trade Register in 2023?

 The procedure on how to start a business in Romania depends on the type of legal entity that is selected for incorporation.